-All elementary and secondary French Education students learn in the same classes.
-There is only one section of each French Education course each year.
-Students work in small groups that focus on the elementary, junior or senior high levels, and they all participate in whole-class discussions about .topics and issues common to all levels.
-At the end of the program, they are familiar with the progression in both Core French and French immersion, and with most grade levels.
+All elementary and secondary French education students learn in the same classes.
+Students work in small groups that focus on the elementary, junior or senior high levels, and they all participate in whole-class discussions about topics and issues common to all levels.
+At the end of the program, they are familiar with the progression in both core French and French immersion and with most grade levels.
 This broad base of knowledge is an advantage because often graduates who have prepared themselves for one level of teaching find themselves teaching at another level.

 Course sequence for the Specialization

-- EDU 459 Méthode de français de base 1
+- EDUC 459 Méthode de français de base 1

-- EDU 460 Méthode de français de base 2
+- EDUC 460 Méthode de français de base 2

-- EDU: 428A L’intégration de la langue et des matières en immersion
+- EDUC 428A L’intégration de la langue et des matières en immersion

-- EDU: 428B Les arts langagiers en immersion
+- EDUC 428B Les arts langagiers en immersion